-The southern part of India, such as the states of Karnataka, Tamil Nadu and Andhra Pradesh celebrate Thai Pongal and Sankranti on the first day of spring.
-Green vegetation, rolling grasslands and blooming flowers mark the unfolding of spring season in India.
+The southern part of India, such as the states of Karnataka, Tamil Nadu, and Andhra Pradesh celebrate Thai Pongal and Sankranti on the first day of spring.
+Green vegetation, rolling grasslands, and blooming flowers mark the unfolding of the spring season in India.

 Travel in spring